indaos/ReMag/README.md

-# ReMag v1.0b1
+# ReMag v1.0b2
 Mac window manager which can organize and manage windows, save screen templates, where you can save not only the position and size of windows but also the application that should be in each place so that you can launch all the necessary applications in the desired order on the screen in one click.
 <br>
 <p>
-Signed and notirized by Apple v1b2 for Big Sur
+Signed and notirized  v1b2 for Big Sur
 <a href="ReMag.dmg"> ReMag.dmg </a>
 </p>
 <p align="center">